NathanaelA/fluentreports/README.md

 * **New: JSON based reports**
 * **New: Report Generator**
+* Testing Harness to verify reports look the same after any updates
 * Completely Data Driven.
 You pass in the data; you tell it easily how to print the data, and it generates the PDF report.
 * Data agnostic, can be arrays, and/or objects; whatever you prefer.
 * Headers, Footers, Title Headers, Summary Footers - Both built-in and totally customizable